Is Macy’s Closing A Store Near You? Here’s A Complete List

 A photo posted by ????????????
 BLOGERKA ???????????? (@tasteandlifestyle) on

-Year-End Closings:
+Year-End Closings

 - Mission Valley Apparel, San Diego, CA (385,000 square feet; opened in 1961; 140 associates);